Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Guidelines and Future Directions

-In domains with demonstrated history of significant location-related discrimination, zip codes could be considered a joint protected attribute with the legally protected attribute it perpetuates bias against.
+In domains with a demonstrated history of location-related discrimination, zip codes could be considered a joint protected attribute with the legally protected attributes it perpetuates bias against.
 For example, an intuitive measure of individual fairness is to treat similar people similarly \cite{dwork2012fairness}.
-With location and race as a joint protected attribute, two applicants who are similar to each other on non-protected aspects should receive similar decisions, regardless of their race and location.
+With location and race as a joint protected attribute, two applicants, $i$ and $j$, who are similar to each other on non-protected aspects should receive similar decisions, $D(i) \approx D(j)$, regardless of their race and location.
 When impractical, location should be treated as an immutable attribute.
-For example, some fair- and explainable-AI research aims to provide applicants with actionable points they can improve to increase their likelihood of a positive decision \cite{ustun2019actionable}.
+For example, some fair- and explainable-AI research aims to provide applicants with actionable points to increase their likelihood of a positive decision \cite{ustun2019actionable}.
 Suggested actions should, however, be reasonably achievable.
-For example, one can recommend increasing annual salary by \$2,000, but if the salary of an applicant with a PhD degree is low for someone with a PhD degree, one cannot recommend them to undo their PhD.
-In a similar vein, for low-income individuals and families, residence should be treated as immutable, i.e., something an applicant of a particular socio-economic status cannot reasonably change since they commonly do not have the freedom to make this choice, sometimes even if they can afford to (e.g., due to source of income discrimination (see Sec \ref{realworldbias})).
+For example, a model may recommend increasing annual salary by \$2,000 to improve odds of loan approval, but if the salary of an applicant with a PhD degree is low for someone with a PhD degree, the model cannot recommend they undo their PhD.
+Similarly, residence should be treated as immutable for low-income families, i.e., something a low socio-economic status applicant cannot reasonably change since they commonly do not have the freedom to make this choice, sometimes even if they can afford to (e.g., due to source of income discrimination (see Section \ref{realworldbias})).